Arizona Engagement Photos

 If you’re not quite sure about doing a full underwater session but want to incorporate the idea of water along with desert landscapes, a Salt River session might be a great option!
 During the summer, we can shoot around the river, then take a dip into the river to cool off for some different and unique photos half in the water!
 The Salt River is a beautiful area, and if you’re willing to put up with a little heat, it’s totally worth it!

 I really can’t fully explain my love of in home engagement sessions.
 You don’t need to have an impeccably decorated, stylish home like Crista’s to have engagement photos done in your home.
 These are perfect for documenting who you are and “everyday life” of you & your partner.
 We can take a brief stroll around the neighborhood for some outdoor portraits, then shoot you two doing your everyday activities together- perhaps cooking together, reading together, playing games- whatever your thing is!

 5. Head to Northern Arizona

 Northern Arizona is full of amazing (and cooler) spots.
-I’m available for travel during the summer months for destination engagement sessions.
+I’m available for travel (for an additional fee) during the summer months for destination engagement sessions.
 Check out the locations above for some awesome spots!